 McMillan is a leading Canadian business law firm committed to client service and professional excellence.
 With recognised expertise and acknowledged leadership in financial services, restructuring and other major business sectors, McMillan provides specialised transaction and corporate advice to businesses, financial institutions, governments and individuals in Canada, the United States and internationally.
 The firm's financial services practice group acts for an extensive list of Canadian and foreign financial institutions, investment banks, governments, corporations, pension funds and hedge funds on a wide range of financial products and services.
 The firm has offices in Vancouver, Calgary, Toronto, Ottawa, Montréal and Hong Kong.
 McMillan stands as a truly modern and ambitious law firm with enhanced scope, deep bench strength and a broad range of expertise offering effective, innovative solutions to Canadian and international clients.

-For more information, please visit our website at www.mcmillan.ca.
+www.mcmillan.ca

+ICLG.com

-Other titles in the ICLG series include:
+Current titles in the ICLG series